tristiisch/webserver/README.md

 `latest`, `8`, `8-production`, `7`, `7-production`, `5`, `5-production`
 `development`, `8-development`, `7-development`, `5-development`

-Refer to the files in `.include/php`, `docker-compose.base.yml`, `docker-compose.yml`, and `Dockerfile` for insights into creating and utilizing these images.
+Refer to the files in `.include/php`, `docker-compose.yml` for insights into creating and utilizing these images.